 Read these critical guidelines for selecting a Goucher-sponsored study abroad program to ensure that you have followed all appropriate Goucher College and Office of International Studies (OIS) policies.
 Please make certain that you understand everything thoroughly and be aware that this process takes effort, motivation, and patience.

-If you have any questions after reading this information, attending the Study Abroad 101 session, or searching for a program, please make an appointment with OIS.
+If you have any questions after reading this information, attending the Study Abroad 101/ 102 sessions, or searching for a program, please make an appointment with OIS.
 Our best advice to you is to start this process at least one year in advance so that you can meet all requirements, confirm your eligibility, and make all deadlines.

 All students who study abroad are required to attend a Study Abroad 101 session in OIS.
-Led by Returnee Goucher Study Abroad Students, the session lasts approximately 30 minutes followed by the oppurtunity to talk one-on-one with Goucher students who have gone abroad.
+Led by Returnee Goucher Study Abroad Students, the session lasts approximately 30 minutes followed by the opportunity to talk one-on-one with Goucher students who have gone abroad.
 Study Abroad 101 covers topics such as how to explore program options, apply for a study abroad program, obtain academic credit for study abroad, and organize financial matters.
-After attending a Study Abroad 101 Session, students are invited to come to walk in advising hours in OIS.

 OIS encourages you to explore all of Goucher College’s study abroad programs— semester, yearlong, and Intensive Courses Abroad (ICAs).
 As you research program options, complete this profile and bring it with you to your walk in advising session.